Guillaume-Helbecque/P3D-DFS/README.md

 </td></tr></table>

 ## Future improvements
-- Perform low-level investigations and optimizations of the `DistBag-DFS` distributed data structure, as well as the underlying WS mechanism.
+- Perform low-level investigations and optimizations of the `DistBag-DFS` distributed data structure, as well as the underlying WS mechanism;
-- Make PFSP more flexible, *e.g.* considering advanced B&B branching techniques.
 - Extend the list of supported problems, *e.g.* the Quadratic Assignment Problem (QAP), the Traveling Salesman Problem (TSP).

 ## Contributors